-In 2018, OPALCO built its first community solar array, about 500 kW, one of the largest in the state.
+In 2018, OPALCO built its first community solar array, about 500 kW DC, one of the largest in the state.
 That increased local solar production by over 30%.
 Member interest in subscribing was strong, and we estimate there is subscriber potential for an additional 1 MW of capacity.

 OPALCO will continue to ramp up local renewable energy resources, increasing local energy resilience, moderating rates as local renewables become more cost effective than BPA, and reducing dependence on mainland power.
-The chart below shows the current resource mix and an aggressive resource development path, resulting in the example 2040 resource mix.
-There are a number of challenges behind this, including securing and permitting adequate siting for local solar, tidal, wind and other resources.
+The chart below shows the current resource mix.